tensorflow/ngraph-bridge/tools/README.md

 2. It supports 3 input formats: `pb`, `pbtxt` and `saved model`
 3. It supports 3 output formats: `pb`, `pbtxt` and `saved model`
 4. It requires the user to specify the output node names using `--outnodes`.
 For example: `--outnodes add:0,sub:0`
-5. Optionally one can also specify the backend along with config strings after colons `--ngbackend NNPI` or `--ngbackend GPU:0` etc. By default we use CPU
+5. Optionally one can also specify the backend along with config strings after colons `--ngbackend CPU` or `--ngbackend GPU:0` etc. By default we use CPU
 6. Its pytest/unit test is present [here]
 7. `tf2ngraph` can be used in 2 ways: CLI and python functional api.
 The CLI is well tested and recommended for now